4.8.2 Batch Processing Multiple Files using Analysis Template

 - Perform batch processing with multiple data files using an analysis template

-1) As a preparation, make an Analysis Template which is an empty framework of a workbook.
-This workbook template contains a Result Summary Sheet to collect the outputs of your analysis (e.g.,, linear curve fitting) during batch processing; and
+- In preparation, make an Analysis Template which is an empty framework of a workbook.
+This workbook template contains a Result Summary Sheet to collect the outputs of your analysis (e.g.,, linear curve fitting) during batch processing.

 Preparing an Analysis Template containing a Result Summary Sheet to Collect Outputs of Batch Processing

 Before performing the batch processing, we need to make an analysis template which contains a result worksheet (which may contain a graph in a worksheet cell as shown in this tutorial) to collect the outputs of batch processing inside the analysis template workbook.

 Note1: Hereafter, you can find the location of <Origin EXE Folder> by choosing "Help: Open Folder: Program Folder" menu in Origin.
 Similarly for <User Files Folder>, choose "Help: Open Folder: User Files Folder" menu.